UNHSAILLab/VSF-Med/README.md

 - Python 3.8+
 - OpenAI API key (for GPT-4o access)
 - MIMIC-CXR dataset access
+- PostgreSQL database
 - Required Python libraries:
   - pandas
   - numpy
   - sqlalchemy
+  - psycopg2-binary
   - openai
   - PIL
   - cv2
   - matplotlib
   - scikit-image

+## Distributed Experiment Setup

+VSF-Med is designed to support distributed experiments across multiple computers:

+### Database Setup

+The project uses a PostgreSQL database to store questions, model responses, and evaluation results:

+1. **Setup PostgreSQL**: Install and configure PostgreSQL 13+
+2. **Create Database Schema**: Run the schema in `src/database/dbschema.sql`
+3. **Configure Connection**: Update database connection settings in your config file

+### Cloud Storage for Images

+MIMIC-CXR JPG files can be stored in cloud storage or a central location:

+1. **Cloud Options**:
+   - Google Cloud Storage
+   - AWS S3
+   - Azure Blob Storage
+   - Shared network drive

+2. **Configuration**:
+   - Update `paths.data_dir` in your config to point to the mounted path
+   - Ensure proper authentication to access files
+   - Use relative paths in the database to remain location-agnostic

+Using this distributed approach, you can:
+- Run experiments from multiple machines
+- Centralize results in a single database
+- Avoid duplicating the large MIMIC-CXR dataset
+- Scale processing across multiple computers

 ## Citation